peppedilillo/ht1/docs/usage_as_library.md

 ```

 A function `hit_tointerval` is provided for converting hits into proper time series interval ranges you can use for slicing.
-You can use `search_qbdata` for running on data from a particular band-energy combination:
+You can use `search_qbdata` for running on data from a particular quadrant-band combination:

 ```python
 from ht1 import search_qbdata, sra_parse, EnBand, Quadrant